suboimaurice/ThogCodes/README.md

 # ThogCodes
-This specifically a simple site to showcasing my dev projects and graphic designs
+This is a simple site to showcase my dev projects and graphic designs